COVID-19 And The Training Industry: 7 Top Tips For Training Providers

 Whilst self-isolating, this presents a great time to review your current courses and decipher what’s working and what isn’t.
 It may offer an opportunity to analyse things like course attendance and feedback, as well as running reports on profitability and forecasting.
 All of this however relies on a robust reporting engine in a centralised system that you already use - you don’t want to spend days in self-isolation rummaging through lever-arch files or outdated spreadsheets.

 Perhaps there are marketing initiatives or new course offerings you could be trialling, or a courtesy call to your customers could prove useful networking in the downtime?

 It is also a great time to learn more about the ever-changing training industry.
-Take a look at these 10 great webinars we ran in 2019.
+Take a look at these 10 great webinars that came out of the training industry recently.

 6. Automate your systems

 The unfortunate truth at times like these, is that computers don’t take sick days!
 Whilst staff are self-isolating, the cogs of an automated system continue to turn, and ensure that there’s no misinformation or delay in sending communications; receiving bookings; handling finance, or running reports.
 Carefully constructed workflows can create an action based on a trigger.
 Great examples of this could include:

 - An automated email following a course booking that sends out webinar joining instructions to the learner